About this property

-The 2,031-acre area is located on a peninsula formed at the confluence of Julington and Durbin creeks, and has approximately nine miles of shoreline along the two creeks.
-The peninsula is a long sandy ridge that grades into floodplain swamp and marsh along the creeks’ shores.
+The preserve is a natural oasis among the urban areas of Jacksonville and St. Johns County, located on a peninsula formed at the confluence of Julington and Durbin creeks.
+The peninsula is a long sandy ridge that transitions into floodplain swamp and marsh along the creeks’ shores, protecting approximately nine miles of shoreline along the two creeks.
 Natural communities consist of sandhill along the higher areas near the center of the peninsula and flatwoods at the lower elevations.
 The preserve contains extensive floodplain wetlands, providing water quality and floodplain protection for both creeks and the St. Johns River.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 Known wildlife at the preserve include bald eagle, osprey, gopher tortoise, bobcat, turkey, deer and numerous species of wading and songbirds.
 Manatees seasonally swim in both creeks.

-- Hiking, picnicking, horseback riding, bicycling and nature study.
+- Hiking, picnicking, horseback riding, bicycling, fishing and nature study.

 Public parking and access is off of Bartram Park Boulevard.
 For details and to get driving directions from your location, see the Google Maps link on this page.